Otion-Core/graphism/README.md

 ```

-It is essential to provide the implementation for your custom action as a simple Graphism hook.
+It is essential to provide the implementation for your custom action as a simple `:using` Graphism hook.

 ### Hooks